Sprinting-Software/Sprinting-Ways/README.md

 ### **How to fill out the project workbook**<br/>

 The template is self-explanatory but here are a couple of additional advices:
-- Describe the success criteria and make sure they represent a reasonable description of the ultimate aim of the project<br/> seen from the project sponsor
+- Describe the **success criteria** and make sure they represent a reasonable description of the ultimate aim of the project<br/> seen from the **project sponsor**
-- Break down the scope in sprint goals.
-A sprint goal can be either a feature, a milestone or something else.
+- Break down the scope in **sprint goals.** A sprint goal can be either a feature, a milestone or something else.
 - Decide on team size and roles
-- Given the team, create a sprint plan showing which sprint goals will be delivered in which sprint.<br/> For this we use median estimates.
-Add a project buffer corresponding to 50% of the  estimated sprints.
-See<br/> [Project management concepts](#project-management-concepts) and
+- Given the team, create a **sprint plan** showing which sprint goals will be delivered in which sprint.<br/> For this we use **median estimates.** Add a project buffer corresponding to 50% of the  estimated sprints.
+See<br/> [Project management concepts](#project-management-concepts) and [✅Estimates](#estimates)
-- Often you evolve from project mode to product mode
-- Often you evolve from project mode to product mode
-- Often you evolve from project mode to product mode
-- Often you evolve from project mode to product mode
-- Often you evolve from project mode to product mode
-- Often you evolve from project mode to product mode
-- Often you evolve from project mode to product mode
-- Often you evolve from project mode to product mode
-- Often you evolve from project mode to product mode
-- Often you evolve from project mode to product mode
+- For each feature-oriented sprint goal, create a dedicated section in the “functional view” to spell out the intended<br/> feature design.
+- List down all **milestones** mentioned in the sprint plan and describe accept criteria.
+- List down all **dependencies** and describe accept criteria and the responsible party and link to them in the sprint plan.
+- List down all **assumptions** in the **Preliminary assumptions** section
+- List down all **limitations** in the **Limitation log**
+- List down all project risks in the **risk log**
+- Extract all **non-functional requirements**
+- Create a couple of solution architecture diagrams showing the bigger picture of the solution

 ## The quality assurance approach

 ## Manual test cases